British Rail Class 416

-British Rail Class 416 (2-EPB) was a class of third-rail electric multiple units in service between 1953 and 1995.
+British Rail Class 416 (2-EPB) are a class of third-rail electric multiple units (EMUs) in service between 1953 and 1995.
 They were intended for inner suburban passenger services on London's Southern Electric network.
 There were two subclasses of Class 416: Class 416/1 to an SR design on salvaged 2-NOL underframes, built between 1953 and 1956, and Class 416/2 based on a British Railways Mark 1 coach design.

 In the 1980s some 2 EPB units were used on the North London Line between Richmond and North Woolwich; these units were equipped with window bars.